richbl/go-distributed-motion-s3/README.md

 ### Wifi MAC Randomization Techniques

-At its core, **DMS<sup>3</sup>** sensing relies on the concept of a user proxy.
+At its core, **DMS<sup>3</sup>** sensing relies on the concept of a *user proxy*.
 In this context, *a user proxy is any device representing a user that can be sensed on a home network*.
 A smartphone is an excellent user proxy, assuming that a user's smartphone is active on the home network when the user is "at home," and drops from the network when the user leaves and is then "not at home." **DMS<sup>3</sup>** performs this sensing by searching the end user's network for MAC addresses registered during the configuration of the **DMS<sup>3</sup>Server** component (in the `dms3server.toml` file).

 Historically, MAC addresses have always represented, 1-for-1, the underlying hardware.
 However, more recently, and as a broader privacy policy, some device vendors now provide users the option to have their device generate MAC addresses randomly for over-the-air communications.
 This feature can disrupt the sensing services used by the **DMS<sup>3</sup>Server** component.

-As a result, it's important to review your smartphone (or other user proxies) privacy policies and configuration options to disable this feature, or reconfigure it accordingly.
+As a result, it's important to review your smartphone (or other user proxies) privacy policies and feature options and configure it accordingly.

 ## **DMS<sup>3</sup>** Installation